Microsoft hopes new, old leaders can rekindle magic

 "That's a balance that John Thompson is going to provide," said Parakh.

-(Additional reporting by Thyagaraju Adinarayan; Writing by Christian Plumb; Editing by Jeffrey Benkoe, Lisa Von Ahn, Matthew Lewis and Jonathan Oatis)
+(Additional reporting by Thyagaraju Adinarayan; writing by Christian Plumb; editing by Jeffrey Benkoe, Lisa Von Ahn and Matthew Lewis)